Juniper/libxo/doc/options.rst

 additional details:

 - "colors" is described in :ref:`color-mapping`.
+- "exterr" and "exterr-verbose" cause additional, developer-oriented details to be emitted from xo_err, xo_warn, and related functions.
 - "flush-line" performs line buffering, even when the output is not directed to a TTY device.
 - "info" generates additional data for HTML, encoded in attributes